Alka-vn/Master_Thesis/README.md

 2.  **Energy Consumption Forecasting:** Creating a high-accuracy model to forecast the energy usage of 5G base stations using a real-world operational dataset.

 The ultimate goal is to provide foundational, data-driven components for a future system that can co-optimize network performance and energy efficiency.
 This repository is structured to help future researchers understand the methodology, reproduce the results, and build upon this work.

+### **📈 Key Findings**
+*   **Link Adaptation:** The LSTM-based temporal model successfully learned predictive patterns from the simulated 5G channel data, achieving a **validation accuracy of 55.1%**.
+This significantly outperforms random (3.4%) and majority-class (33%) baselines, establishing a strong proof-of-concept for the proactive, AI-driven approach.
+*   **Energy Forecasting:** The neural network, utilizing a masked training strategy, achieved a **Mean Absolute Percentage Error (MAPE) of 5.74%** on the real-world dataset.
+This result is highly competitive with state-of-the-art models and confirms the high predictability of base station energy consumption.

 ## 🚀 A Researcher's Guide to Getting Started